munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-c-include-memory (1 before, 2 after)

-This is enough to get us started:
+This is enough to get us started.

 ^code memory-h